 A NEW PARADIGM FOR WILD HORSES AND COLLECTIVE HARMONY

-human relations via a new collaborative approach in native wild horse population management.
+and human relations via a new collaborative approach in native wild horse population management.

 Founded April 2010, the WLP Mission collaboratively

 addresses all facets of native wild horse population at home, on native turf, eliminating the need to ship wild horses removed

 from public lands to overcrowded, taxpayer funded, longterm holding facilities elsewhere.

 Located in Central

 Idaho, non-profit Wild Love Preserve creates a unique, two-part, sustainable wildlife preserve dedicated to protecting